 Using the AirPods Max to their fullest capabilities requires macOS Big Sur 11.1 or later, iOS 14.3 or later, iPadOS 14.3 or later, watchOS 7.2 or later, or tvOS 14.3 or later.

 AirPods Max are compatible with the iPhone 6s and original iPhone SE and later, the iPad mini 4 and iPad Air 2 and later, Apple Watch Series 1 models and later, and the Apple TV 4K.

-As for the Mac, the AirPods Max work with machines dating back to 2012, and the AirPods Max will also pair with any device that supports Bluetooth 5.0, though most features require an Apple device.
+As for the Mac, the AirPods Max work with machines dating back to 2012, and the AirPods Max also pair with any device that supports Bluetooth 5.0, though most features require an Apple device.

 What's Next for AirPods Max

 There were originally rumors that the AirPods Max would be available in two varieties including a lower-cost sport variety, so that's potentially something that we may see in the future.

 Apple is also said to have removed several features from the AirPods Max due to production issues and development challenges.
 Early rumors also indicated the headphones would feature interchangeable headbands, touch pads for controls, and no specific left and right orientation, but these features did not make it into the final product.